 This studio course for the advanced general studio art major with an emphasis in sculpture tailors experiences to meet the individual student's goals as a professional sculptor.
 It may be repeated for six units total.
 Meets six hours weekly.
+Special Fee applies.

-ART 475 Art Internship (1-4)
+ART 475 Art Internship (3)

-Art majors participate in volunteer positions directly linked to their area of concentration for on-site experience.
-May be repeated for four units total.
-Prerequisites: junior or senior standing and department chair's approval
+Graphic design and studio art majors participate in either volunteer or paid internship positions that are directly linked to their area of concentration, gaining on-site and professional experience.
+Prerequisite: junior or senior standing and instructor's permission